 Red clover varieties of Mattenklee type have higher production, protein yield and persistence than Ackerklee types in grass–clover mixtures

 Nyncke Hoekstra, G.B.
-De Deyn, Y. Xu, R. Prinsen, Nick J.M. van Eekeren.
+De Deyn, Y. Xu, R. Prinsen, Nick van Eekeren.
 2017.
 Red clover varieties of Mattenklee type have higher production, protein yield and persistence than Ackerklee types in grass–clover mixtures.
 Grass and Forage Science.
 21 August 2017.

 Taal/language: Engels